barr-israel/barrcodes/content/posts/aoc2024/day19.md

     ans
 }
 ```
-Every place that returned a boolean now returns a count, and instead of `any`, I map from every the pattern to it's count, and then sum the count from all the patterns.
+Every place that returned a boolean now returns a count, and instead of `any`, I map from every the pattern to its count, and then sum the count from all the patterns.

 ## Optimizations
 These are the times for the current versions: